flink-extended/ai-flow/docs/content/user_guide/tutorial.md

 After reviewing above description, we find that some upstream jobs control the downstream jobs.
 For instance, the training job controls the (re)start of validation job.
 We keep using AIGraph abstraction to depicts these control relations.
 But at this time, each AINode in this new AIGraph is a job(a subgraph in fact!).
 Edges to connect these job nodes are named as `ControlEdge`.
 We also call such control relation as *control dependencies*.

-In AI Flow, we implement control dependencies via *Events*.
+In AIFlow, we implement control dependencies via *Events*.
 That is, the upstream job can send specific events to downstream jobs and downstream jobs will take actions due to the events and rules defined by users.

 ```python
 		# Define relation graph connected by control edge: train -> validate -> predict